logzio/logz-docs/_source/user-guide/accounts/manage-account-usage.md

 Account utilization metrics capture a snapshot of your account usage in regular increments—every 10, 30, or 60 minutes—depending on your settings.
 Logz.io starts logging your usage after your account reaches 10 MB in size.
-You can find these logs in Kibana when you filter for the `logzio_account_utilization` log type.
+You can find these logs in OpenSearch Dashboards when you filter for the `logzio_account_utilization` log type.

 | Field name | Description |